-Finally, proposed dynamic approaches have targeted either energy efficiency [1, 6, 8, 16] or temperature control [5, 7] but not both simultaneously.
+Finally, proposed dynamic approaches have targeted either energy efficiency [1, 4, 27, 29] or temperature control [6, 31] but not both simultaneously.
 If a multi-technique framework can combine support for both aspects, it can become a fairly complete approach to energy management.

 The general approach of dynamically managing energy for both energy efficiency and temperature control we call Dynamic Energy Efficiency and Temperature Management (DEETM).
 The contribution of this paper is the design and evaluation for the first time of one such DEETM framework.
 Our framework supports a combination of energy-management techniques.
+It is implemented with a combination of software and hardware for fine-grained energy management.
 The framework has two goals: (i) maximize the savings of energy in the chip without extending the execution time of the application beyond a given tolerable limit, and (ii) guarantee that the temperature of the chip remains below a given limit while minimizing any resulting slowdown.
-In our evaluation, we show that the framework satisfi es these goals.
-For example, it delivers a 40% energy reduction with a 10% application slowdown.
+In our evaluation, we show that the framework satisfies these goals.
+For example, it delivers a 40% energy reduction with only a 10% application slowdown.